Arif-Fazal/Arif_Fazal/README.md

 #   Hi there!
-I'm Arif Fazal
+I'm Muhammad Arif Fazal

    As an Electronics graduate, I am passionate about integrating hardware with software, particularly using Arduino, ESP modules, and IoT technologies.
 I am interested to explore my knowledge in Computer Vision and Machine Learning.